 - decreased coordination

 - kidney malfunction

-Ulcers are open sores that can appear anywhere in your digestive system.
-They can be painful and dangerous if they cause internal bleeding.
+These ulcers can be painful and dangerous if they cause internal bleeding.
 They can also cause perforations, or holes, in the intestinal tract.
-This may allow digestive contents to enter the abdominal cavity.
-If this occurs, it requires immediate medical attention.
+This may allow digestive contents to enter the abdomen.

 Crohn’s-related issues that contribute to weakened bones include: